sudeeprp/rapa-home/contribute.md

 ### Recognize a learner's boundaries

 It's common to learn by prompting an LLM.
-Given a conversation, identify the gaps in understanding.
+Given such a conversation, identify the gaps in understanding.

 Examples:

 - If a learner has prompted to get a script, but hasn't asked for an explanation of it, that indicates a gap.
-- If they have prompted with errors following that, then that's another gap.
+- Following that, if they have prompted to solve errors, then that may be another gap.

-The gaps in their understanding need to be summarized visually, as a mind-map (better ideas are welcome).
+The gaps in their understanding need to be summarized visually, as a mind-map (better ideas are welcome too).

 ### Expand their horizon

-- Show the consequences of the gaps in their understanding (E.g., if they have solved an issue entirely by )
+Show the consequences of the gaps in their understanding E.g., suppose they have solved an issue entirely by trial-and-error.
+Their next encounter with the same issue would take an unpredictable duration - that's the consequence.

 ## Sharing the Gita